rahulgopinath/rahulgopinath.github.io/_posts/2022-04-17-python-iterative-copy.markdown

 <div name='python_canvas'></div>
 </form>
 ## Serialize
-Next we define how to convert a data structure to a concatenative definition.
+Next we define how to convert a data structure to a format that preserves links.

 <!--
 ############
-def to_concatenative(ds):
+def to_tlvx(ds):
     expanded = []
     to_expand = [ds]
     seen = set()